-Prophet Muhammad forbade causing harm to individuals and to the community, as he said:
+Prophet Mohammad forbade causing harm to individuals and to the community, as he said:

 "There shall be no infliction of harm on oneself or others."
-(Ibn Majah)
+(An-Nawawi's Forty Hadiths)

 He also forbade any injury to one's neighbour, any neighbour, whether in residence, public transport, public places, or offices.
-He said: "Whoever believes in God and the Day of Judgement should not hurt his neighbour."
-(Bukhari)
+He said: "Whoever believes in God and the Day of Judgment should not hurt his neighbour."
+(Reported by Al-Bukhari)